Appraisal Standards Review Protocol

 - Copies of board minutes for the prior three years

-- List of current board members; who they represent; and dates upon which they joined the board
+- List of current board members, who they represent, and date board members began serving on the board (statute)

-- A list of all chief or interim chief appraisers employed by the district over the last 10 years and reasons for their leaving, such as retirement, termination or resignation
+- A list of all chief or interim chief appraisers employed by the district over the last 10 years and the reason for their leaving, such as retirement, termination or resignation

 - Copies of chief appraiser's resume (or some document showing all current certifications), job description, expectations and formal annual evaluation document for last three years, as applicable